Kozea/Radicale/contribute.md

 Interested in hacking?
 Feel free to clone the
-[git repository on Github](https://github.com/Kozea/Radicale) if you want to add new features, fix bugs or update documentation.
+[git repository on Github](https://github.com/Kozea/Radicale) if you want to add new features, fix bugs or update the documentation.